Civilian Jobs After Serving In Military Intelligence

 Database Administrator

-A database administrator creates and optimizes large-scale databases and ensures that only those with the right permissions can access any protected information.
-They are in charge of storing, organizing, presenting, using, and analyzing data and database management software.
+A database administrator creates and optimizes large-scale databases and ensures that only authorized users can access protected information.
+They are responsible for storing, organizing, presenting, using, and analyzing data, as well as managing database software.

 Market Research Analyst

 A Market Research Analyst would monitor a company’s market conditions, evaluate marketing campaigns and gather data on competitors and customers.
 They present their findings to management so they can understand how to help their company.
-They use statistics, surveys, and interviews as well as other data collecting methods.
+They use statistics, surveys, interviews, and other data-collection methods.

 About Military Intelligence